jee1mr/jee1mr.github.io/content/about.md

 ### 🔍 What you'll find here

 - 👨‍💻 **Engineering:** Practical tutorials, documentation of my work, and notes on the tech stack I use to build systems.
-- 🧠 **The Infinite Refactor:** My _"On X"_ series (e.g., _On Love_, _On Education_, _On Work_).
-These are living documents where I attempt to give structure to my raw thoughts.
-I treat them like open-source software—updating the "version" as my perspective evolves with age.
+- 🧠 **The Infinite Refactor:** This features my essays on various topics - serving as living documents where I attempt to give structure to my raw thoughts.
+I treat them like open-source software, updating the "version" as my perspective evolves with age.
 - 🧪 **Experiments:** My playground for AI agents, robotics, and whatever else captures my obsession this month.

 ---